cert-manager/website/content/en/docs/concepts/webhook.md

 In order for the API server to communicate with the webhook component, the webhook requires a TLS certificate that the apiserver is configured to trust.
-This is created by the [`cainjector`](../ca-injector/) and is implemented by the following two Secrets:

-- `secret/cert-manager-webhook-ca`: A self-signed root CA certificate which is used to sign certificates for the webhook pod.
+The [`cainjector`](../ca-injector/) creates `secret/cert-manager-webhook-ca`, a self-signed root CA certificate which is used to sign certificates for the webhook pod.

-- `secret/cert-manager-webhook-tls`: A TLS certificate issued by the root CA above, served by the webhook.
+Then the webhook can be configured with either

+1. paths to a TLS certificate and key signed by the webhook CA, or
+2. a reference to the CA Secret for dynamic generation of the certificate and key on webhook startup

 ## Known Problems and Solutions